Wednesday, September 28, 2011

 Students are cringing right now.

-P1- questionable (since you haven't heard me sing, you don't know whether it's true or false)
+P1- questionable (since you haven't heard me sing, you don't know whether it's true or false)11) If Sean sings, then students cringe.

 P2- false